Application Deadlines and Decisions

 Applications received by November 2 and completed in a reasonable time will be reviewed by the end of January, and those received by February 1 and completed in a reasonable time will be reviewed by the end of March.
 Applicants who miss the first notification deadline can still be considered in the second notification period.
 Application material receipt deadlines will be posted above when they become available.
 Applicants are notified by email if they are missing items.
 To ensure you receive important email notifications add the email address email@example.com to your approved senders list.

 We cannot begin to review your application until all required materials are received.
 Review our requirements to ensure you submit a complete application.

 We make one of three admission decisions upon first review:

-- Admit: In 2011, approximately 50 percent of our freshman applicants were admitted.
+- Admit: In 2015, just under 50 percent of our freshman applicants were admitted.
 To enroll, follow the steps outlined on the admitted student checklist for your term.

 - Postpone: Applicants that upon initial review who are neither admitted, nor denied.
 Postponed applicants have the potential for success at UW–Madison, however, we would like to review midyear grades and other supporting material prior to making a final decision.
 Decisions on postponed students will be made by the end of March.
 Review the Frequently Asked Questions for Postponed Applicants (PDF) for complete details.

 - Deny: Students who are not competitive for admission or who fail to meet our application deadlines are denied admission.

 Admitted freshmen students may request to defer enrollment for up to one year.
 Transfer and reentry students cannot defer enrollment.
 Read more about freshman deferred enrollment here.